High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Efficient Convolutions

 \subsection{Protocol Design}

 FC is exactly a vector-matrix multiplication.
 Similarly, a Conv~\S\ref{NN} can also be expressed as a matrix multiplication that can be achieved through multiple vector-matrix multiplications.
-In light of the above analysis, when zero padding needs to be applied to convolutional input, the combination process incurs significant communication overhead.
+In light of the above analysis, when zero padding needs to be applied to the convolutional input, the combination process incurs significant communication overhead.

-For avoiding significant communication cost, we present our efficient convolution computation protocol by leveraging the inherent parallelizability of convolution computation.
-To be specific, the input tensor or image is required to interact with every filter as shown in Fig.~\ref{CNNcompute}.
-Hence, the convolution process inherently involves parallel computation.
+To avoid significant communication cost, we present our efficient convolution computation protocol by leveraging the inherent parallelizability of convolution computation.
+To be specific, the input is convolved with each filter in either a single-input multiple-output or multiple-input multiple-output convolution process as shown in Fig.~\ref{CNNcompute}.
 In light of this, we propose a filter packing approach, i.e., we pack $k$ values that are selected respectively from the same position of $k$ filters into a single packed secret share.
 Correspondingly, we also pack $k$ copies of the input into a single packed secret share.
 Fig.~\ref{CNNp} depicts a sample example.
 Then we can complete convolution computation by using a parallel matrix multiplication protocol.
 Further, when zero padding is applied to the input of convolutional operations, it can be performed locally without communication since we can directly pack $k$ zero values into a single packed secret share.

-We directly present the protocol for parallel fixed-point matrix multiplication in Algorithm~\ref{PMatMult} and formally define the functionality $\mathcal{F}_{PMatMult}^{Trunc}$ in Appendix~\ref{appendixA}.
+We directly present the protocol for parallel fixed-point matrix multiplication in Algorithm~\ref{PMatMult} and formally define the functionality $\mathcal{F}_{PMatMult}^{Fixed}$ in Appendix~\ref{appendixA}.
 In offline Step 2, it holds $R_{\alpha,\beta}=\sum_{i=0}^{\ell-1}2^i\cdot R''^i_{\alpha,\beta}\cdot R''^i_{\alpha,\beta},$ since $R''^i_{\alpha,\beta}\in \{0,1\}^k.$ In addition, $\llbracket \boldsymbol{0}\rrbracket_d$ can be generated by PRG without communication.